MatAik/sport/README.md

 The project consists of two microservices, one taking care of any access to database (called cityservice) and one that has the job of calculating the optimal routes based on the data from cityservice and possibly other services in the future.

-There is also a registry service for handling the communication between services and option for load balancing.
+There is also a registry service for handling the communication between services and option for load balancing if the user numbers are to get higher.

 # Used frameworks and libraries